pliablepixels/simpleYolo/README.md

 ```
 OPENCV=1
 ```
+Notes:

+* You will make to change the Makefile to change `pkg-config --libs opencv` to `pkg-config --libs opencv4` (2 instances).
+This will not be needed after Alexy fixes [this](https://github.com/AlexeyAB/darknet/issues/3479) issue

-The above will only work if you previously compiled OpenCV 4+ with `OPENCV_GENERATE_PKGCONFIG=ON` and then copied the generated pc file like so: `sudo cp unix-install/opencv4.pc /usr/lib/pkgconfig/`
+* The above will only work if you previously compiled OpenCV 4+ with `OPENCV_GENERATE_PKGCONFIG=ON` and then copied the generated pc file like so: `sudo cp unix-install/opencv4.pc /usr/lib/pkgconfig/`

 Pretty, please, how do we build OpenCV 4.1 with CUDA 10.1?
 ----------------------------------------------------------